Human Anatomy

 How Heavy is a Human Head?

 The human body is full of interesting facts, given that it is a complex clockwork system that seeks to work perfectly so that we can carry out and fulfill all of our daily activities without problems or setbacks.
-For example did you know that when a human is born the head makes up a quarter of the body?
-As humans grow this changes, but this area is still of enormous importance, as it houses the most complex organ in the human body: the brain.
-If ever you wondered How heavy a human head is, in this article OneHowTo.com we'd like to give you the answer in detail.
+For example, did you know that when a human is born, the head makes up a quarter of the body?
+As humans grow, this changes, but this area remains of enormous importance, as it houses the most complex organ in the human body: the brain.
+If you've ever wondered how heavy a human head is, in this article OneHowTo.com we'd like to give you the answer in detail.

 You may also be interested in: The Name of Human Hand Bones